Rastikko/Rastikko.github.io/_posts/2016-05-04-flow-and-positioning.md

 }
 ```

-In the other side the properties for the **children** can be used to define the order of the item, how much the element will grow/shirnk respect their siblings, the hability to override the parents align, etc..
+In the other side the properties for the **children** can be used to define the order of the item, how much the element will grow/shirnk respect their siblings, the ability to override the parents align, etc..
 Here is an example of the css for a children:

 ```css
 .children {